AlexandreDecan/sismic/docs/code.rst

     evaluator = PythonEvaluator(initial_context={'x': 1, 'math': my_favorite_module})

-For convenience, the initial context can be directly provided to an :py:class:`~sismic.interpreter.Interpreter` constructor.
+For convenience, the initial context can be directly provided to the constructor of an :py:class:`~sismic.interpreter.Interpreter`.

 .. note:: The initial context is evaluated *before* any code contained in the statechart.
     As a consequence, this implies that if a same variable name is used both in the initial context and